On Distillation of Guided Diffusion Models: Experiments

-\textbf{Distillation for classifier-free guided models } We focus on ImageNet 64x64~\citep{russakovsky2015imagenet} and CIFAR-10 in this experiment.
+\textbf{Settings } We focus on ImageNet 64x64~\cite{russakovsky2015imagenet} and CIFAR-10~\cite{krizhevsky2009learning} as higher-resolution image generation in this scenario often relies on combining with other super-resolution techniques~\cite{ho2021cascaded,saharia2022photorealistic}.
 We explore different ranges for the guidance weight and observe that all ranges work comparably and therefore use $[w_{min}, w_{max}]=[0,4]$ for the experiments.
-We train the step-one model using SNR loss, and the step-two model using SNR loss with truncation~\citep{salimans2022progressive}.
-The baselines we consider include DDPM ancestral sampling~\citep{ho2020denoising} and DDIM~\citep{song2020denoising}.
+The baselines we consider include DDPM ancestral sampling~\cite{ho2020denoising} and DDIM~\cite{song2020denoising}.
+The teacher model we use is a 1024x2-step DDIM model, where the conditional and unconditional components both use 1024 DDIM denoising steps.
 To better understand how the guidance weight $w$ should be incorporated, we also include models trained using a single fixed $w$ as a baseline.
 We use the same pre-trained teacher model for all the methods for fair comparisons.
-Following~\cite{ho2020denoising,ho2022classifier}, we use a U-Net~\citep{ronneberger2015u} architecture for the baselines, and the same U-Net backbone with the introduced $w$-embedding for our two-step student models (see \cref{sec:method}).
-We report the performance for all approaches on ImageNet 64x64 in \cref{fig:i64_curve} and \cref{table:i64_main}.
-We provide the results on CIFAR-10 and extended results on ImageNet 64x64 in \cref{table:i64_cifar10} (see \cref{app:sec:extra_result}).
-We provide samples for both datasets in \cref{app:sec:extra_samples}.
+Following~\cite{ho2020denoising,ho2022classifier,song2019generative}, we use a U-Net~\cite{ronneberger2015u,song2019generative} architecture for the baselines, and the same U-Net backbone with the introduced $w$-embedding for our two-step student models (see \cref{sec:method}).
+Following \cite{salimans2022progressive}, we use a $\rvv$-prediction model for both datasets.

+\textbf{Results } We report the performance as evaluated in FID~\cite{heusel2017gans} and Inception scores (IS)~\cite{salimans2016improved} for all approaches on ImageNet 64x64 in \cref{fig:i64_curve} and \cref{table:i64_main} and provide extended ImageNet 64x64 and CIFAR-10 results in the supplement.
+We observe that our distilled model is able to match a teacher guided DDIM model with 1024x2 sampling steps using only 4-16 steps, achieving a speedup for up to $256\times$.
+We emphasize that, using our approach, a \emph{single} distilled model is able to match the teacher performance on a wide range of guidance strengths.
+This has not been achieved by any previous methods.